 - Universities must collect information about certain types of crimes occuring on campus and other designated property.
 William & Mary's Crime Reporting Policy is one way that it fulfills this obligation.
 Guidance about the reporting requirements for Campus Security Authorities (CSAs) under this Policy, which is designed to ensure compliance with the Clery Act, is provided by the Compliance & Policy Office and includes answers to frequently asked questions.
-CSAs also receive a memorandum notifying them of their reporting obligations.
+CSAs are notified annually of their status and reporting obligations.

 - Schools must analyze and publish certain campus crime statistics, in an annual report.
 W&M's annual Campus Safety Report (pdf) is available here and on the Office of Institutional Research’s website.
 The Report also has information about many Clery Act-related policies and procedures.

 - Universities must have emergency response and evacuation procedures, including procedures for making emergency notifications.
 Emergency notifications are one type of alert that institutions must make to the campus community; the other is timely warnings.
 Emergency notifications are alerts to the campus community made immediately upon confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees ocurring on the campus.
 W&M's annual Campus Safety Report summarizes these procedures, and more information is found in the Emergency Response Plan.
 The Timely Warning Policy helps ensure that warnings are made regarding Clery Act crimes posing an ongoing or serious threat to the campus community.